-Prior to any forest establishment, a review of the area will be conducted to identify whether there are any risks to rare, threatened or endangered species of flora or fauna.
+Prior to any forest establishment, a review of the area will be conducted to identify whether there are any risks to RTE species of flora or fauna.
 At the same time, consideration will be made of riparian buffer sizes and hard to harvest areas.